GERO 8020 INTRODUCTION TO RESEARCH METHODS (3 credits)

 GERO 8730 DYING, DEATH & GRIEVING (3 credits)

 An examination of theory and research relevant to interaction with the older, terminally ill person, focusing on communication with widows and other survivors as well as the dying patient.
-(Cross-listed with HED 8730).
+(Cross-listed with PHHB 8730).

 GERO 8756 MID-LIFE, CAREER CHANGE, PRERETIREMENT PLANNING (3 credits)